mnot/I-D/dnsop-onion-tld/draft.md

 produce service names that are visually or apparently semantically similar to the desired service.

+The cryptographic label for an .onion name is constructed by hashing the public key of the service with SHA1, truncating the output of the hash to 80bits in length and the resulting hash output is concatenated with the string ".onion".
-As the number of bits used in generating the .onion name is less than the size of the corresponding private key, an attacker may also be able to find a key that produces the same .onion name with substantially less work than a cryptographic attack on the full strength key.
+As the number of output bits in generating the .onion name is less than the full size of the corresponding public key, an attacker may also be able to find a key that produces a collision with the same .onion name with substantially less work than a cryptographic attack on the full strength key.
 If this is possible the attacker may be able to impersonate the service on the network.

 If client software attempts to resolve a .onion name, it can leak the identity of the service that the user is attempting to access to DNS resolvers,